South Indian Sambar Recipe

 - 1 capsicum chopped

-- ½ cup tomato puree fresh or store-bought
+- ½ cup tomato puree store-bought or blended 2–3 fresh tomatoes

-- 3 spoons sambar powder adjust to taste
+- 2 tsp sambar powder adjust to taste

-- 2 tablespoons tamarind pulp or soak lemon-sized tamarind in warm water and extract juice
+- 2 tbsp tamarind water soak tamarind in warm water

-Heat oil in a deep pan to prepare tempering for sambar.
+Heat oil in a deep pan.
 Add mustard seeds, asafoetida, and dried red chilies.
-Let them splutter.
+Let them splutter to release aroma and flavor for the vegetable sambar.

 -